circleci/circleci-docs/jekyll/_cci2_ja/language-ruby.md

   version: 2
   build_and_test:     # The name of our workflow is "build_and_test"
     jobs:             # The list of jobs we run as part of this workflow.
+workflows:
+  version: 2
+  build_and_test:     # The name of our workflow is "build_and_test"
+    jobs:             # The list of jobs we run as part of this workflow.
       - build         # Run build first.
       - test:         # Then run test,
           requires:   # Test requires that build passes for it to run.